Alexhoey/kompaneets-kernel-and-doppler-elements-notebook/README.md

 # kompaneets-kernel-and-doppler-elements-notebook
 Mathematica notebook for calculating aberration kernel and Doppler operator elements supporting MPhys project on the Kompaneets equation derivation using the boost operator approach.
+Created by Alex Hoey and Jacob Long with suuport from Jens Chluba.

 This notebook: